-The series consisted of three basic models: the Multisumma-24 (addition, subtraction and multiplication), the Divisumma-24 (also split) and Tetractys that, equipped with a dual totalizer and a number of additional features, represented the worldwide state of the art of mechanical calculation of those years.
-Were then made several special models, such as variants CR, equipped with trolleys tab for accounting needs.
-Among these there is also a "Elettrosumma 24 CR" no automatic multiplication.
+The series consisted of three basic models: the Multisumma-24 (addition, subtraction and multiplication), the Divisumma-24, and Tetractys that, equipped with a dual totalizer and a number of additional features, represented the worldwide state of the art of mechanical calculation of those years.

 Other Systems Related To Olivetti Tetractys 24: